mitchellren123/NBA-Accolade-Analysis/README.md

 ## Repository Structure
 ```
-├── Files <- Webscraped raw datasets
+├── Files <- Web Scraped raw datasets
 ├── Images <- Data visualizations
 ├── NBA-Accolades.ipynb <- Narrative documentation of analysis in Jupyter notebook
 ├── Presentation.pdf <- PDF version of project presentation
 ├── README.md <- The top-level README for reviewers of this project
 ├── Requirements.txt <- Deployment requirements for reproducibility
 ```
-This respository relies on data sourced (web-scraped) from Basketball-Reference.com.
-You can access CSV files of the data by navigating to the "Files" folder in this respository.
-Python code within the Jupter Notebook will allow you to access these files directly if you simply clone this respository.
+This repository relies on data sourced (web-scraped) from Basketball-Reference.com.
+You can access CSV files of the data by navigating to the "Files" folder in this repository.
+Python code within the Jupyter Notebook will allow you to access these files directly if you simply clone this repository.

 I've also created an interactive Data Studio dashboard that further supplements my EDA.
 This dashboard uses the same underlying data and can be found here: https://lookerstudio.google.com/u/0/reporting/20dedf6d-08f4-438f-b041-0b65680f3b06/page/M5iYD.